 Risk reduction strategies, however, can improve not only heart health but our overall general health as well.

 Apparently – as noted in the Australian study’s results – even flooding people with heart health public awareness messages is not making us any more aware.
-It’s why I so admire doctors like Beckerman and Sabgir who actually lace up their own shoes and accompany the public out on regular walks or runs.
+It’s why I so admire doctors like Dr. James Beckerman and Dr. David Sabgir (“Walk With a Doc”) who actually lace up their own shoes and accompany their patients out on regular walks or runs preceded by mini-lectures on important health topics – and best of all, encourage other docs to do the same.

 - those who have had angioplasty/stents to reopen their coronary artery blockages